UniversalDependencies/docs/treebanks/tr_imst/index.md

 ## Description

-The UD Turkish Treebank, also called the IMST-UD Treebank, is a semi-automatic conversion of the IMST Treebank (Sulubacak et al., 2016).
+The UD Turkish Treebank, also called the IMST-UD Treebank, is a semi-automatic conversion of the IMST Treebank (Sulubacak&Eryiğit, 2018; Sulubacak et al., 2016).

-The UD Turkish Treebank, also called the IMST-UD Treebank, is a semi-automatic conversion of the IMST Treebank (Sulubacak et al., 2016), which is itself a reannotated version of the METU-Sabancı Turkish Treebank (Oflazer et al., 2003).
+The UD Turkish Treebank, also called the IMST-UD Treebank, is a semi-automatic conversion of the IMST Treebank (Sulubacak&Eryiğit, 2018; Sulubacak et al., 2016), which is itself a reannotated version of the METU-Sabancı Turkish Treebank (Oflazer et al., 2003).
 All three of the treebanks share the same raw data, a set of 5 635 sentences collected from daily news reports and novels.

+Validation errors in the dataset were corrected by BOUN TABILAB/TULAP team in UD v2.11 release.

 ## Acknowledgments
+The IMST-UD Treebank is licensed under Creative Commons (BY-NC-SA 4.0).
+A summary for the terms of the license is given below (see here for more information).
+Under the terms of the license,

+If you would use this treebank in any form of publication, please cite the following papers:

+-Umut Sulubacak, Gülşen Eryiğit.
+Implementing Universal Dependency, Morphology and Multiword Expression Annotation Standards for Turkish Language Processing.
+Turkish Journal of Electrical Engineering & Computer Sciences, DOI: 10.3906/elk-1706-81):1–23.
+May 2018.

+-Umut Sulubacak, Memduh Gökırmak, Francis Tyers, Çağrı Çöltekin, Joakim Nivre, and Gülşen Eryiğit.
+Universal Dependencies for Turkish.
+In Proceedings of COLING 2016, the 26th International Conference on Computational Linguistics.
+Osaka, Japan, December 2016.

 This treebank follows a set of morphosyntactic annotation guidelines based on those established by Çağrı Çöltekin, and later revised and restructured by Memduh Gökırmak, Francis Tyers, and Umut Sulubacak.
-The conversion from the IMST Treebank was done by Umut Sulubacak.
+The conversion from the IMST Treebank (available from http://tools.nlp.itu.edu.tr/Datasets) was done by Umut Sulubacak.
 The contributors would also like to thank Birsel Karakoç, Hüner Kaşıkara, and Tuğba Pamay for their discussions and insights.

 # Statistics of UD Turkish IMST